turingschool-examples/se_task_manager_rails/README.md

 end
 ```

 Remember when we talked about how we are inheriting some functionality from ActiveRecord that helps us interact with our database?
-Well, now's a great place to take advantage of the ActiveRecord method find, which will retrieve a record from our database based on that record's id.
-In this case, we can use find like this:
+Well, now's a great place to take advantage of the ActiveRecord method `find`, which will retrieve a record from our database based on that record's ID.
+In this case, we can use `find` like this:

 **app/controllers/api/v1/tasks_controller.rb**